About the team/job

 Why join us

-The European Molecular Biology Laboratory (EMBL) is an inclusive, equal opportunity employer offering attractive conditions and benefits appropriate to an international research organization.
-The remuneration package comprises a competitive salary, a comprehensive pension scheme, medical, educational and other social benefits.
-Please note that appointments on fixed term contracts can be renewed upon review.
+EMBL is an inclusive, equal opportunity employer offering attractive conditions and benefits appropriate to an international research organisation with a very collegial and family friendly working environment.
+The remuneration package comprises from a competitive salary, a comprehensive pension scheme, medical, educational and other social benefits, and the availability of an excellent child care facility on campus.

 What else you need to know